Michael-Steshenko/Broomarchy/README.md

 ## Virtual machines

-*Note*: Do not use the built-in Omarchy Windows installer (Super + Alt + Space -> Install -> Windows).
+*Note*: Do not use the built-in Omarchy Windows installer (Super + Alt + Space -> Install -> Windows) unless you just need to quickly spin up a temporary Windows VM.
 It defaults to Windows 11 Pro without an easy way to use a custom ISO (like IOT Enterprise LTSC), and has no 3D GPU acceleration out of the box.

 ### Setup
 we use a Windows 11 KVM/QEMU virtual machine managed via `virt-manager`.

-**1. Hardware & Drivers**
+**1. Hardware & DriverYou can find a list of user-configurable hyperland files in ```.config/hypr/hyperland.conf```, it might be aYou can find a list of user-configurable hyperland files in ```.config/hypr/hyperland.conf```, it might be a good idea to start tracking those as they change. good idea to start tracking those as they change. s**
 For network access and seamless display scaling, the VM requires VirtIO drivers:
 * In Virt-Manager, ensure the **NIC** (Network Interface) device model is explicitly set to `virtio`.
 * Attach the `virtio-win.iso` as a secondary CD-ROM.